YOU DON’T HAVE TO SHRINK TO BE SEEN.

 English · Mandarin · Taiwanese (Tâi-gí)

-You learned early that working hard and taking care of everything was safer than asking for comfort.
+Early in life, you learned that working hard and managing everything yourself felt safer than reaching out for comfort.

 Who I Work With

-I specialize in trauma-informed, Neurodivergent-affirming, LGBTQIA+-affirming therapy for:
+I specialize in relational, trauma-informed, Neurodivergent- & LGBTQIA+-affirming, and social justice oriented therapy for:

 You might recognize this in yourself:

-• Working hard but never feeling like it’s enough
+• You work hard but still feel like it’s never enough

-• Mixed feelings about yourself and the people you love
+• You have mixed feelings about yourself and those you care about

-• Some deep, long-lasting shame that’s hard to name
+• You carry a deep, lasting shame that’s hard to put into words

 This isn’t a personal flaw.
 It’s a survival pattern shaped by family, culture, and larger systems.